danthegoodman1/nixieProjects/in-14Clock/README.md

 ![indexing gif](media/in-14indexing.gif)

+_In the background of this gif you can see the exploded capacitor on the yellow power supply.
+That ZVS capacitor charging supply exploded while I was working on it and may have damaged a 6e5 tube I was using.
+DO NOT USE THEM THEY ARE INCONSISTENT WITH THEIR OUTPUT SOMETIMES YOU PLUG IT IN AND IT GOES TO LIKE 600V!_

 For some reason lighting the 7 started flickering 8.
 I don't believe it did this initially when I switched over from the UNO to the D1 mini, so I think it might be either the tube or the driver...
 We'll see when I start putting together the v1.0 PCB when it arrives

 **3/25/19**